JulianGaibler/M/README.md

 npm install
 ```

-Also check out `/mclient/webpack.dev.js` and API_URL so it fits for you!
+Also check out API_URL in `/mclient/webpack.dev.js` so it for your dev-environment.

+If you don't need a local API-Server, just put the production-link there.

 ### Running local Server: